yandex-research/DeDLOC/README.md

 Before running the experiments, please set up the environment by following the steps below:

 - Prepare an environment with python __3.7-3.9__.
 [Anaconda](https://www.anaconda.com/products/individual) is recommended, but not required
-- Ensure that your machine has a recent version of Golang (1.15 or higher).
-To install Go, follow the [instructions](https://golang.org/doc/install) on the official website.
 - Install the [hivemind](https://github.com/learning-at-home/hivemind) library from master or by running `pip install hivemind==0.9.9`

 For all distributed experiments, the installation procedure must be repeated on every machine that participates in the